 3. Open rate

 How many people opened your email?
 In the past, school marketers used the ‘open rate’ figure to ascertain the success of their email campaigns.
 However, today this result can be unreliable as some email providers automatically open emails.
-It also does not show how engaged your readers have been in the content in your email, rather it shows how interesting your email subject title appeared to the reader.
-We still recommend watching your open rate as it is important to assess whether it has improved, or declined over time.
-Look for obvious themes or topics that are consistently popular with your parents, and create future content around these.
+It also does not show how engaged your readers have been in the content of your email; rather it shows how interesting your email subject title appeared to the reader.
+We still recommend watching your open rate as it is important to assess whether it has improved or declined over time.
+Look for obvious themes or topics that are consistently popular with your parents and create future content around these.

 4. Bounce rate

 How many of your emails did not reach their recipients?
 This figure is considered to be your ‘bounce rate’.
 There are two types of bounces – ‘hard’ bounces and ‘soft’ bounces.
-Soft bounces have either landed in the recipient’s spam folder, or have not reached them due to a temporary issue.
-Hard bounces are due to fake email accounts or accounts that are no longer active.
-These contacts should be removed from your contact list as Internet Service Providers may see you as a spammer if you have a high bounce rate.
+Soft bounces have either landed in the recipient’s spam folder or have not reached them due to a temporary issue.
+Hard bounces are due to fake or incorrect email addresses or accounts that are no longer active.
+These contacts should be removed from your contact list as internet service providers may see you as a spammer if you have a high bounce rate.

 5. Churn rate (list growth)

 It is important that your email list is growing, not declining.
 Look at the number of new subscribers and put these figures up against unsubscribes and any spam complaints you might have received.
 Your list will naturally decline over time (usually by 25 percent per year according to Hubspot), so it is important that you are networking and connecting with new contacts and generating new leads to maintain your list.